jholleran/calvingcamerasystems/_posts/2016-01-21-foscam-F18919W-PT-IP-calving-camera-review.markdown

 - Pre-set Points
 - Strong hardened waterproof outer shell
 - DIY Installation
-- Supports most standard broswers
+- Supports most standard browsers

 <h2>Negatives</h2>
 The only small negative thing I have with this camera is that there is no zoom on it.
 So if you have a large shed or you want to cover a large area then this is probably not the camera for you.
 Other than that it’s a great camera for monitoring your animals.